People

 Dr. Ir.
 Aimée Slangen (Group Lead)

 In January 2017 I joined the NIOZ Royal Netherlands Institute for Sea Research as a Tenure Track researcher, in the Department of Estuarine & Delta Systems (EDS).
-As of July 2020 I am a tenured senior researcher in the same department.
+As of July 2020 I was a tenured senior researcher in the same department, and as of 2024 I have been promoted to research leader.
 I am leading the NIOZ research on understanding and projecting (regional) sea-level change, and on translating sea-level change to the coastal/delta/estuarine environment.
 I like to take a broad approach and study both global and regional sea-level change in response to climate change.
-I am a founding member of the NIOZ Sea Level Centre.
 I did my PhD-research on regional sea-level modelling at the Institute for Marine and Atmospheric research in Utrecht (IMAU) with Roderik van de Wal and Bert Vermeersen (TU Delft), and defended my thesis in December 2012.
 I then moved to Tasmania for a 3-yr postdoc at CSIRO with John Church, followed by a 1-yr stint in the UK (but working for IMAU).
 I was a contributing author on IPCC AR5 Chapter 13, the work from my PhD formed the basis for Section 13.6: Regional Sea Level Change.
-I am a Lead Author on the IPCC AR6 report, Chapter 9 (Oceans, Cryosphere and Sea Level), and Contributing author to the SPM and Chapters 1, 2, 4 and 12.
-You can find a list of my projects and functions here, and my outreach activities here.
+I was a Lead Author on the IPCC AR6 report, Chapter 9 (Oceans, Cryosphere and Sea Level), and Contributing author to the SPM and Chapters 1, 2, 4 and 12.
+I am currently Lead Author on IPCC AR7, Working group 1, chapter 6.

 Elisa van Merkesteijn, MSc (PhD, May 2025-present)